Values Awards 2026 – The Winners!

 The moment we’ve all been waiting for is here.
-Judging for the Values Awards 2026 has officially taken place and we can now reveal this year’s shortlist!
+Judging for the Values Awards 2026 has officially taken place and we can now reveal this year’s winners!

 After receiving 600 incredible number of inspiring nominations across all 10 categories, our judges had the incredibly tough task of selecting those individuals and teams who truly represent the very best of Team BSMHFT.